-Parents and Students,
+Parents and Students.

-Welcome back to another school year.
-I am hoping this school year will be a normal one!
-I look forward to showing how much we care about you, your education, and your future.
+The beginning of a new school year is always an exciting time for students and teachers.
+On behalf of the staff at Blountstown High School, welcome to another exciting year at Blountstown High School.
+I hope this year will be better than any other year as we continue to strive for excellence at Blountstown High School.
+We take pride in everything we do at BHS and want to excel in the classroom, with our clubs, and in the sports arena.
 On the next few pages you will find the student policies of Blountstown High School.
 Please read these policies carefully.
 These policies serve as a guide to help you and your child understand the policies regarding academic requirements, rules, student privileges, and student responsibilities.
 Please become acquainted with it and keep it as a reference.
 If you have any questions or want additional information, please feel free to contact me at any time.

-I look forward to working with you throughout the 2021-2022 school year.
+I look forward to working with you throughout the 2023-2024 school year.